Ravenbrook/mps/procedure/review.rst

 13. Rationale
 =============

-Formal review is the key to the quality of the Memory Pool System.
+_`.rationale`: Formal review is the key to the quality of the Memory Pool System.

 A full justification of the review process described by this procedure is not feasible here.
 There are three sources: